 In this guide to iPadOS 14.1 we’ll take you through the update’s performance, the current list of iPadOS 14.1 problems, the best places to find feedback about bugs and performance issues, the iPadOS 14.1 jailbreak status, and more.

 We’ll start with our impressions of iPadOS 14.1 update’s performance on iPad.

 iPadOS 14.1 Review

 If your iPad is currently running iPadOS 14.0.1, you’ll be looking at a fairly large download.

 If your tablet is running an older version of iPadOS, your update will be larger.
 And that’s because the features and fixes from the update(s) you skipped are baked into your upgrade.

 If your iPad is running iPadOS 14.0.1, the installation should take around 10 minutes to complete.
 It took about seven minutes to install on one of our older iPad Pros.

 For more on the iPadOS 14.1 download and installation, take a look at our guide.

-We’ve been using the iPadOS 14.1 update on the iPad Pro for a very short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the iPadOS 14.1 update on the iPad Pro for several days and here’s what we’ve learned about its performance thus far: